jdherman/eci115/README.md

-UC Davis ECI 115 - Computer Methods in Civil & Environmental Engineering Last updated Summer 2023
+#### UC Davis ECI 115 - Computer Methods in Civil & Environmental Engineering
+##### Last update Summer 2023

 In-class code examples for numerical methods in Python.
 These examples are for instructional purposes and should not be used in production.
 Bug reports and PRs welcome.

+Contributors:
+Jon Herman
+Katerina Ziotopoulou
+KC Green
+Sumeet Sinha